COMMITMENTS AND CONTINGENCIES

 The Company has various insurance policies, including product liability insurance, covering risks and in amounts it considers adequate.
 There can be no assurance that the insurance coverage maintained by the Company is sufficient or will be available in adequate amounts or at a reasonable cost.

 As an international company, we are, from time to time, the subject of investigations relation to the Company’s international operations, including under U.S. export control laws (such as ITAR), the FCPA and other similar U.S. and international laws.
-To the best of the Company’s knowledge, there are not any potential or pending investigations at this time.

 The entire disclosure for commitments and contingencies.